OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Security_Cheat_Sheet.md

 - Never use a wildcard certificates for systems at different trust levels.
     - Two VPN gateways could use a shared wildcard certificate.
     - Multiple instances of a web application could share a certificate.
-    - A VPN gateway and a public webserver **should not** share a wildcard certificate.
+    - A VPN gateway and a public web server **should not** share a wildcard certificate.
-    - A public webserver and an internal server **should not** share a wildcard certificate.
+    - A public web server and an internal server **should not** share a wildcard certificate.
 - Consider the use of a reverse proxy server which performs TLS termination, so that the wildcard private key is only present on one system.
 - A list of all systems sharing a certificate should be maintained to allow them all to be updated if the certificate expires or is compromised.
 - Limit the scope of a wildcard certificate by issuing it for a subdomain (such as `*.foo.example.org`), or a for a separate domain.